-Upon the reception of an HTTP POST request with: "{apiRoot}/ndccf-datamanagement/<apiVersion>/subscriptions" as Resource URI and NdccfDataSubscription data structure as request body, the DCCF shall use the contents (e.g. "smfDataSub" attribute in NdccfDataSubscription data structure) of the request to determine whether the subscription can already be served or interactions with data sources (e.g. creation or modification of event exposure subscription for Nsmf_EventExposure service) are required.
+Upon the reception of an HTTP POST request with: "{apiRoot}/ndccf-datamanagement/<apiVersion>/data-subscriptions" as Resource URI and NdccfDataSubscription data structure as request body, the DCCF shall use the contents (e.g. "smfDataSub" attribute in NdccfDataSubscription data structure) of the request to determine whether the subscription can already be served or interactions with data sources (e.g. creation or modification of event exposure subscription for Nsmf_EventExposure service) are required.
 If the DCCF cannot use the contents of the request to determine this, the DCCF shall send an HTTP "400 Bad Request" error response including the "cause" attribute set to "SUBSCRIPTION_CANNOT_BE_SERVED".